chopeen/chopeen/presentations.md

   - slides (PDF)
   - a Jupyter notebook for the demo part
   - some extra reading materials (in README)
-  - additional files to set up the environment

 **Do androids read about electric sheep?
 Machine reading comprehension algorithms** ([materials](https://gist.github.com/grzenkom/e54f96f8fb25ea6a58fd0eb0c5b2fb68); presented at the [Code4Life Conference](https://code4life.pl/pages/conferences?id=35) and Code4Life Meetup in Poznan)